HsiangHung/Machine_Learning_Note/Large_language_model/README.md

 | Flacon () | |  tokens |  |
 |Flan-T5 (80M, 250M, 780M, )| | | |

+NOTE: Compared to GPT3, GPT3.5 （See [How ChatGPT Works: A Non-Technical Primer](https://mitsloanedtech.mit.edu/ai/basics/how-chatgpt-works-a-non-technical-primer/#Watch_the_Video)）

+1. used 125000 instrucion-answer pairs as training data for supervised fine-tuning and
-NOTE: GPT3 to GPT3.5 has the reinforecement human feedback loop, with instrucion-answer pairs as training data.
-GPT3.5 to ChatGPT has the similar loop, but with conversation data.
-See [How ChatGPT Works: A Non-Technical Primer](https://mitsloanedtech.mit.edu/ai/basics/how-chatgpt-works-a-non-technical-primer/#Watch_the_Video).
+2. used the reinforecement human feedback loop, with more instrucion-answer pair data.

+GPT3.5 to ChatGPT has implemented the similar steps, but with conversation data.

 * [Understanding the Context Length Hitch with GPT Models]: https://www.linkedin.com/pulse/understanding-context-length-hitch-gpt-models-arun-kesavan/